What Causes White Spots on the Throat: Symptoms, and Treatment

 professional might prescribe antifungal medications or antibiotics.

-Treating strep throat:
+Treating strep throat

 A conclusive diagnosis of strep throat